marktron/quote-card/NEXT_STEPS.md

 Once the Xcode project is set up:

 1. Build and run the project
-2. The Pullquote app will launch
+2. The QuoteCard app will launch
 3. Go to Safari → Preferences → Extensions
-4. Enable "Pullquote"
+4. Enable "QuoteCard"
 5. Navigate to any webpage
 6. Select some text
-7. Right-click → "Create Pullquote"
+7. Right-click → "Create QuoteCard"
 8. The popup should open with a **mock preview** (HTML canvas rendering)

 **Note:** At this stage, the extension uses a mock JavaScript renderer, not the Swift renderer yet.
 This lets you test the UI flow.